ildomm/cc_sq_disbursement/README.md

     - /usr/local/orders/failed
 6. Configure the loader binary to run as background job.
 It does not require cron job configuration, because it relies on the internal scheduler.
     - `nohup /usr/local/bin/loader > /dev/null 2>&1 &`
 7. Create a cron job to run the processor.
-Recommended to run them every midnight.
+It is recommended to run them every midnight.
     - `0 0 * * * /usr/local/bin/processor`

 ## Testing